kienstra/bootstrap-widget-styling/readme.txt

 * Translation-ready, but no translations included.

 = 1.0.1 =
 * Tag cloud widget support added.
-Improved support for the customizer: widgets will be styled as they're added.
+Improved support for the Customizer: widgets will be styled as they're added.

 = 1.0.0 =
 * First version